node-fetch/node-fetch/docs/v3-LIMITS.md

 - On the upside, there are no forbidden headers.

-- Passing basic authentication credentials (`https://username:password@hostname`) in the URL is supported.

 - `res.url` contains the final url when following redirects.

 - For convenience, `res.body` is a Node.js [Readable stream][readable-stream], so decoding can be handled independently.